Have you recently been informed that your employment contract has been altered?

 What About Non-fundamental Terms?

 Non-fundamental terms in an employment agreement include provisions relating to performance appraisal methods and ongoing training requirements.

 Usually, these non-fundamental terms will be incorporated into the company policy.
 Your employment agreement will make reference to the company policy and stipulate that a condition of your employment is that you comply with the company policy at all times.
 This means that if a non-fundamental term is changed within the company policy, you will be required to be aware of this change and comply with it.
 You should keep in mind that, just because a non-fundamental change has been made, this does not mean the change is not important.
 You should keep an eye out for changes to your company policy, as your employer will generally direct you to these changes as, and when, they are made.
 If you are unsure about how these changes will affect you, speak to a contract attorney to find out more.

 Keep an eye out for changes to your company policy, and any correspondence your employer may give you that provides you with notice regarding proposed changes to your employment agreement.
 Once you become aware of any potential changes to your employment agreement, or have been asked by your employer to sign off on certain changes, we suggest that you speak with a contract attorney as soon as possible.

 Try to ensure that all correspondence going back and forth between you and your employer regarding proposed changes to your employment agreement are made in writing.
 This way you can keep a record of what was said in case you need to refer to it later.

-If you think that your employer has changed your employment contract and you have not agreed to such changes, or your employer has provided you with notice regarding certain proposed changes, get in touch with LegalVision and we can arrange for our experienced contract attorney to get in touch.
+If you think that your employer has changed your employment contract and you have not agreed to such changes, or your employer has provided you with notice regarding certain proposed changes, get in touch with LegalVision and we can arrange for an experienced contract attorney or employment lawyer to get in touch.